 33. Roughly 1.2B people worldwide have access to a bank account compared to 5B unique mobile phone subscribers.

-The fact that there are more than 4 times as many people with mobile phones subscriptions than there are with access to a bank account with payment capabilities makes it clear why mobile payments are the future of commerce.
-No wonder, then, that any financial institution looking to increase its user base is going mobile in an aggressive manner.
+The fact that there are more than 4 times as many people with mobile phone subscriptions than there are with access to a bank account with payment capabilities makes it clear why mobile payments are the future of commerce.
+No wonder, then, that any financial institution looking to increase its user base is aggressively going mobile.